Tim Southee: Captaincy

 Southee was named stand-in T20I captain for the first T20I against West Indies.
 On 29 December 2017, he made his T20I captaincy debut.
 Under his captaincy, New Zealand won the match.
 Southee again captained New Zealand for first T20I against Pakistan as Kane Williamson was ruled out due to an injury.
 New Zealand won the match by 7 wickets.

 Southee was named as the captain for the ODI series against England at home due to regular captain Kane Williamson was dropped from the squad due to injury.
 On 28 February against England, Southee made ODI captaincy debut for New Zealand In April 2019, he was named the vice-captain of New Zealand's squad for the 2019 Cricket World Cup.
 In August 2019, against Sri Lanka, he was named stand-in T20I captain for New Zealand as regular captain Kane Williamson was rested.
 In October 2019, Kane Williamson was ruled out of T20I series against England due to a hip injury, with Southee named as captain.

-After defeat in the first Test, New Zealand recorded a Test victory by a single runs against England on 28th Feb 2023.
-This came after the New Zealand was asked to follow-on.
-They became the second team, after West Indies, to win a Test match just by this margin and just the fourth time a team won after following-on.